Process — Three phases. One artifact. One team.

 Every engagement ends with a written deliverable.
 Depending on the engagement, that is a buyer recommendation, a renewal memo, or a board deck with one page per pilot.
 None of them ends with “we recommend further study.”

-We present it on a final call, walk through every line, and answer follow-ups in writing for thirty days at no cost.
-Then we are done.
-We do not have a retainer product.
+We present it on a final call, walk through every line, and answer follow-ups in writing at no cost for a defined window after handoff.
+Then we are done — though post-launch monitoring, measurement, and model updates are available if you want them.
 We do not have a steering committee.

-Artifact , a memo or deck a non-technical executive can read in fifteen minutes.
+A memo or deck a non-technical executive can read end to end.

 Principles — The way we work is the product.